deadBlueShark/education/golang/coursera-google-golang/function-method-and-interface/note.md

 - Names are defined locally in the function
 - Lexical scoping
 - Includes names defined in block where the function defined

+### Deferred functions
+- Can be deferred until the surrounding function completes
+- Typically used for cleanup activities
+- Arguments of a defferred call are evaluated immediately